TobyLobster/ellipse/fewer_lines.md

 ![Full tree](line_data.png)

-The root of the tree has eight children, corresponding to the eight directions that can be taken from the first pixel.
+The root has eight children, corresponding to the eight directions that can be taken from the first pixel.
 Each subtree's nodes from this point onwards has at most three children.

 By symmetry, we see that only the first three subtrees are unique.
 The remainder of the subtrees are identical to one of the first three, with suitable reordering of the directions.

 ### Drawing the Ellipse
 We are attempting to optimise the runtime for drawing an ellipse.
 We have an algorithm that traces the pixels of an ellipse.
 Instead of drawing each pixel, we call a new routine.

 Starting at the root of the tree, the routine will move a pointer from one node of the tree to one of it's children (if possible).
-If we run out of tree (the latest direction does not lead to a new child node), then we (a) draw the longest straight line so far enountered since the root (up to the last blue node), and (b) replay any remaining yellow node moves to the new routine.
+If we run out of tree (the latest direction does not lead to a new child node), then we (a) draw the longest straight line so far enountered since the root (up to the last blue node we visited), and (b) replay any remaining yellow node moves to the new routine (recursively).

+Because our ellipse is drawn in four quadrants, each quadrant has it's own set of state  for traversing the tree.

 ### Implementation details
 A python script (asm/create_table.py) is used to create the tree and output the appropriate data (asm/linedata.a).